 Our Jeet Kune Do lineage

-Our Chief instructor Jason Malik is certified under Sifu Paul Johnson and the Real Jeet Kune Do organization.
+Our Chief instructor Jason Malik is certified under Sifu Paul Johnson and the Real Jeet Kune Do organization, and has also trained in JKD Concepts under the Dan Inosanto and Paul Vunak lineages, and the early Jun Fan/Jesse Glover material that was integrated into the EWTO Wing Tsun curriculum.

 Random JKD Facts